Union Station (Palmer, Massachusetts): End of passenger service

 The Central Vermont became part of the Grand Trunk Railway in 1899, which in turn was nationalized by the Canadian government in 1922.
 Passenger service on the line ended on September 27, 1947.
 A mixed train was operated on the Ware River until 1948.

 The B&A was acquired by the New York Central Railroad in 1900.
 Local service was operated until April 24, 1960, after which only Palmer, Springfield, Pittsfield, and Albany remained stops west of Worcester.
 A single round trip continued to serve Palmer under the NYC and Penn Central until April 30, 1971; Amtrak declined to continue the route when it took over operations the next day.
-Amtrak Bay State, Inland Route, Montrealer (train), Vermonter, and Lake Shore Limited service since then have not stopped at Palmer.
+Amtrak's Bay State, Montrealer, Vermonter, and Lake Shore Limited service that have passed the station since then but have not stopped in Palmer.

 Revival

 The three lines continue to see freight service.
 The Central Vermont was sold to RailTex in 1995 and operated as the New England Central Railroad.
 RailTex was merged into RailAmerica in 2000, which in turn was acquired by the Genesee & Wyoming company in 2012.
 The B&A is now the CSX Boston Subdivision, while parts of the Ware River railroad are operated by the Massachusetts Central Railroad.

 The station building housed a flea market for many years, and a section of canopy was removed in the 1980s.
 It was bought by new private owners in 1987, and added to the National Register of Historic Places in 1988.
 The freight house was torn down by Conrail in 1989.
 The Steaming Tender Restaurant, which caters to railfans observing busy rail traffic, opened in 2004.

-Restored rail service to Palmer has been proposed.
-Early proposals for East-West Rail indicate a new passenger station in Palmer; however, it is currently undetermined if the former station site would be restored for the new Boston-to-Pittsfield service.
-The Central Corridor Rail Line would run on the NECR, while increased Boston-Springfield frequencies on CSX have been proposed by the state.
+Restored passenger rail service to Palmer has been proposed, including East-West Rail on the CSX line and the Central Corridor Rail Line proposal on the NECR.
+Early proposals for East-West Rail indicate a new passenger station in Palmer.
+However, MassDOT ruled out using the existing Union Station site in December 2024 due to a lack of sufficient space to build a station siding and platform without affecting the historic station building.
+A site on South Main Street on the south side of Palmer Yard, about 0.5 mi east of downtown Palmer, was deemed the preferred site for the new station, and MassDOT commenced conceptual design work for that site.
+A group of Palmer residents, including one of the private owners of the historic station building, sued MassDOT in October 2025 over the station site selection, arguing that the existing Union Station site in downtown Palmer would provide more economic benefits for Palmer.